-Our assurance approach applied and expanded WPD's data assurance programme, used for compliance with Ofgem Data Assurance Guidance.
-We set wide ranging assurance objectives and we ensured risk assessments were used.
+Our assurance approach applied and expanded WPD's data assurance programme, to comply with Ofgem Data Assurance Guidance.
+We set wide ranging assurance objectives and we ensured risk assessments were used to understand our risks.
 Our assurance programme was targeted to ensure the right assurance resources were applied.

-We used a range of internal and external specialists to assure that our plan objectives were addressed.
+We used a range of internal and external specialists to ensure that our plan assurance objectives were addressed.
 PricewaterhouseCoopers were engaged to assess our governance and assurance programme and identify best practice opportunities that we could apply.

-Our Business Plan Group were encouraged to actively and openly engage with our CEG to leverage their skills and insights.
+Our Business Plan Group was encouraged to actively and openly engage with the CEG to leverage their skills and insights.
+We encouraged the same approach for engagement with Ofgem's Challenge Group.

 Our business maintains a stakeholder engagement programme to ensure our business is responsive to evolving needs.
 As a Board, we ensured that extensive engagement was used to develop our Business Plan commitments.
 WPD published two early versions of our Business Plan and consulted on those drafts to assure that we had correctly interpreted and addressed stakeholder priorities.
+Our first submission Business Plan was then submitted to Ofgem on 1st July 2021 and further stakeholder engagement was conducted on that plan.